homeaway/datapull/docs/docs/install_on_aws.md

 # Deploying DataPull on AWS Fargate and AWS EMR
+This document helps you install DataPull on an Amazon AWS account, and run your first DataPull job of converting CSV data in AWS S3 to JSON data in AWS S3.

 In a nutshell, deploying DataPull to an AWS Account
 - creates three IAM Roles
     - `datapull_task_role`, `datapull_task_execution_role` for running the DataPull REST API on AWS Fargate